 - Oral spironolactone

 - Oral isotretinoin

 In addition to these steps, it’s important to maintain a consistent skincare routine and use non-comedogenic products to help prevent breakouts outside of your period.
+Other treatment options for mild to severe acne, like AviClear, are available at our office.
 If you find yourself unable to control your hormonal acne, it is best to schedule an appointment with a dermatologist who can evaluate your skin and make recommendations how to best address your issue.

 Schedule an Appointment

 While period-related acne can be frustrating, it is a common and treatable condition.
 By taking steps to manage your acne and understanding the root cause, you can help to reduce breakouts and achieve clearer, healthier skin.